lingasc/icebreaker-generator-thanks/README.md

 - Japanese translations for Eric
 - Random Keanu Reeves trivia in English, a nod to Argo's Keanu-themed Office Hours

-## Bonus Features: Special Website Interactivity!
+## ~~Bonus Features:~~ For Future Deployment: Special Website Interactivity!

+Here are features I already built that I had to take out to make this site play nice with GitHub Pages.
+Once I figure out a cost-free, clean migration and hosting of dynamic webpages, I will launch the full version of the site, complete with:

 - Colors change from sunrise to dusk depending on user's local time of day
 - Greetings subheading changes depending on your local time of day
 - Customizable coffee mug with animated steam
 - Dark mode toggle
 - Easy one-click icebreaker copy-paste
 - Interface translated into English, French, and Japanese

+This static version does allow some customizable coffee mug customization and dark mode toggle.

 ### Best for:
 Remote team building.